Data-and-Trust-Alliance/DPS/specification.md

 ## 2.3 Maintenance of the specification

-The D&TA Data Provenance Standard Working Group is responsible for the ongoing monitoring and periodic review of the terms in the registry.
+The D&TA Data Provenance Standards Working Group is responsible for the ongoing monitoring and periodic review of the terms in the registry.
 This includes:

 - Annual review of all terms to ensure continued relevance
 - Soliciting feedback from the community on the usage and applicability of terms
 - Making revisions to definitions as needed
 - Retiring terms that are no longer relevant or have become obsolete

-Management of D&TA’s Data Provenance Standard vocabulary registry is a collaborative and dynamic process.
+Management of D&TA’s Data Provenance Standards vocabulary registry is a collaborative and dynamic process.
 We welcome feedback from the broader community to ensure that the vocabulary remains a valuable and accurate resource for all.

 ## 2.4 Glossary